GeorgiaTsoukala/CheckIt-MobileApp/README.md

 # Check It

-**Check It** is a mobile app built with **React Native** and **Firebase** that helps users define personal goals, track daily achievements, and monitor their mood.
+**Check It** is a mobile app built with **React Native** and **Firebase** that helps users define personal goals, track daily achievements and monitor their mood.
 The app allows users to explore the connection between their accomplishments and emotional well-being through interactive visualizations.

 ## Features